What is the Declining Balance Method?

 |Amount of Depreciation||It is less compared to the Declining Balance Method.||It is usually higher during the initial years and reduces every year.|

 |Suitability||Straight Line Depreciation Method is ideal for those assets which require negligible maintenance expenses and are not prone to technological obsolescence||Declining Balance Method is appropriate for assets that require more repairs and maintenance expenses as they get older and also for those assets which are prone to technological obsolescence as it results in higher depreciation during the initial years of an asset’s life.|

-Choosing the right method of depreciation to allocate the cost of an asset is an important decision that the management of a company has to undertake and companies need to opt for the right depreciation method keeping into consideration the asset in question, its intended use and the impact of technological changes on the asset and its utility.
-DBM has its own pros and cons and is an ideal method for assets where technological obsolescence is very high.
+Choosing the right method of depreciation to allocate the cost of an asset is an important decision that the management of a company has to undertake.
+Companies need to opt for the right depreciation method keeping into consideration the asset in question, its intended use, and the impact of technological changes on the asset and its utility.
+DBM has its pros and cons and is an ideal method for assets where technological obsolescence is very high.
 However, it is important from an Investor perspective to ensure that such an accelerated depreciation method is not deployed with the intent to suppress the Income of the business (due to high depreciation) and obtain tax benefits only which becomes evident in cases where companies make large gains on the sale of assets.

 Declining Balance Method of Depreciation Video